Mala Wharf in Maui

-The old concrete pier was built in 1922 with steel-reinforcements to provide a place for steamships to disembark passengers and load goods.
-But, shortly after being constructed, Mala Wharf was found to be entirely inadequate for the job of servicing large steamships.
-This error was not to be the end of Mala Wharf, as smaller vessels instead used the sturdy structure to shuttle passengers, pineapples, and agricultural freight.
-At its height, Mala Wharf served a couple of essential functions in Lahaina.
-It became a small harbor for whale hunters, and during World War Two was used by soldiers on their way to and from leave in Lahaina town.
+The original concrete pier was built in 1922, featuring steel reinforcements to disembark steamship passengers and load goods from commercial vessels.
+But, shortly after construction, the companies using the pier found Mala Wharf to be entirely inadequate for the job of servicing large steamships.
+However, this logistical error would not spell the end of Mala Wharf as a commercial harbor, as smaller vessels began using the sturdy structure to shuttle passengers, pineapples, and agricultural freight.
+At its height in the 1930s, Mala Wharf served a couple of essential functions in Lahaina.
+It famously became a small harbor for Humpback whale hunters and during World War Two got used by Navy sailors on their way to and from leave in Lahaina town.

-In 1992, Hurricane Iniki forever changed everything about Mala Wharf.
-With winds that peaked around 145 mph, Hurricane Iniki wrought tremendous havoc on Maui.
-The most powerful hurricane in decades to strike anywhere in Hawaii, Iniki spelled the end for commercial use of Mala Wharf in Lahaina.
-Strong waves, 30-foot surf, and powerful winds sent Mala Wharf to the sandy bottom.
-Much to the luck of scuba divers today, the collapsed pilings and other remains of the pier now act as an artificial reef where sharks, turtles, and colorful fish thrive.
-You can arrange a scuba diving tour with Banyan Tree Divers to hang out with these awesome underwater animals.
-Together let’s see what has become of Mala Wharf while marveling at some of Maui’s most colorful corals and fish in Hawaii.
-Not to mention finding the elusive frogfish!
+The collapsed concrete pilings now serve as an excellent home for sharks, turtles, and colorful fish to thrive amongst the corals.
+You can arrange a scuba diving tour with Banyan Tree Divers Maui to experience these incredible underwater animals.
+You can see what has become of Mala Wharf while marveling at some of Maui’s most colorful corals and fish in Hawaii.
+Not to mention finding elusive frogfish!

 The Hawaiian islands are undoubtedly an enchanted place on Earth.
-In Hawaii, you will find active volcanoes, snow-capped mountain peaks, and an underwater playground that will live on in your dreams forever.
-So when you are ready for the best Maui scuba diving at Mala Wharf, give us a call at (808) 446-6099.
+In Hawaii, you will find active volcanoes, snow-capped mountain peaks, and an underwater playground that can forever live on in your dreams.
+So when you are ready for the best scuba diving in Maui, book online with our Maui dive service.